Impressive-sounding domestic tree-planting rates mean very little for the climate unless we address our imported deforestation.

 Even if the UK were to redouble its efforts and plant enough new trees to balance out its imported deforestation in terms of area, it would not be a credible strategy for offsetting the environmental impacts of its consumption or emissions.

-One fact often overlooked in the debates around tree-planting is that new forests made up of smaller, younger trees do not absorb anywhere near as much carbon as mature, intact forests.
-Scientists also know that primary forests — ancient forests largely undisturbed by human activity — store 30–70% more carbon than plantation forests.
+Scientists know that primary forests — ancient forests largely undisturbed by human activity — store 30–70% more carbon than plantation forests.
 Destruction of tropical rainforests also has irreversible and devastating impacts on biodiversity and local communities, and emits vast amounts of carbon in the process.
 Therefore, we cannot legitimately compensate a razed acre of primary forest in the Congo Basin with an acre of new trees in the Lake District.

 Any credible plan to avert climate breakdown must therefore involve preserving the world's climate-critical rainforests which act as great carbon sinks and sequester millions of tons of man-made emissions.